rishikeshm123/Pizza-Sales-Analytics-Using-Power-BI/README.md

 * How many pizzas are we making during peak periods?
 * What are our best and worst selling pizzas?
 * What's our average order value?
-* How well are we utilizing our seating capacity? (we have 15 tables and 60 seats)

 **About the dataset:**
 This dataset contains 4 tables in CSV format